International Skydiving Museum

 The International Skydiving Museum & Hall of Fame is a 501(c)(3) not-for-profit corporation governed by a board of trustees.
-Equipment and documents are being collected, inventoried, and preserved.
+Equipment and documents relating to the sport of skydiving are being collected, inventoried, and preserved.
 Funds are being raised to build the museum in Central Florida.

+History

+The American Museum of Sport Parachuting & Air Safety - today the International Skydiving Museum & Hall of Fame - was established by William H Ottley in 1972.

 Functions

 The purpose of the International Skydiving Museum & Hall of Fame is to recognize and promote the sport of skydiving and the parachute industry through public education and awareness; recognize the contribution to skydiving by its participants, suppliers, and supporters; capture forever the history of the sport and the industry via its events, equipment, and personalities; and enhance aviation safety as it pertains to skydiving.